Attracting Butterflies to Your Garden Using Trees

 Choosing the Right Trees for Nectar

-Butterflies are attracted to nectar-rich plants.
+Butterflies are attracted to nectar-rich plants, and they are an important food source.
 While many people think of flowers as the primary source of nectar, certain trees can provide a significant nectar supply.
-Some excellent tree choices include:
+Some excellent tree choices for enticing more butterflies into your garden include:

 • Crabapple (Malus spp.): Crabapple trees offer early spring blossoms that provide nectar when few other flowers are in bloom.
 Varieties like ‘Evereste’ are particularly effective in attracting butterflies.